Rhode Islanders have been rated among the most distracted drivers in the country, according to a new study described as the biggest ever on the issue.

 Rhode Island in particular is a dangerous place for motorists, it turns out.
 In ranking each state plus D.C.
 Rhode Island ranked 44th (with 51 being the most distracted and 1 being the least).
 The state designated to have the most distracted drivers was also in New England: Vermont.

 The Pew Research Center reported in 2016 that 95 percent of Americans owned cell phones and 77 percent owned smartphones.
-That's up form 35 percent smartphone ownership in 2011.
+That's up from 35 percent smartphone ownership in 2011.
 Although most of us today can't imagine our lives without them, we forget that just a few years ago, none of us even had them.
 And while they have revolutionized communication, they have also impacted transportation - in ways that aren't always positive.

 Driving while texting, typing an email or using a smartphone app increases one's risk of a Rhode Island car accident by 20 times.

 The rise of the smartphone alongside the rise of traffic fatalities in the U.S., which rose 19 percent from 2014 to 2016, is no mere coincidence.
 True, gas prices are lower and the economy has improved and more people are commuting to jobs and have money in their pockets.
 But it's also true in many ways that vehicles are getting safer.
 Technology has allowed marked improvements in passenger and driver safety, with features like electronic stability control, rear view cameras and sensors that alert drivers when a collision might be imminent.
 Roads are even improving (to some degree) as more communities are jumping aboard the "Complete Streets" bandwagon, which advocates for lower speed limits, more crosswalks and narrower roadways to accommodate a multitude of different road users.

 Yes, drivers still speed and drink alcohol and unfortunately, an increasing number are under the influence of drugs behind the wheel.
 But these problems have always existed on some level.